dimraven/prototype/README.md

 Although the name can be "slightly" missleading, it's purpose is straight on.
 The purpose of this library is to enable the developer to prototype and extend exposed c++ class methods using the scripting language: Lua.

-I've planned on using this library for a game engine i've planned to develop later and a scripting language is a must when doing that.
-This project is in reality a project for myself learning the Lua API but if the end result can be of use for other people then that would be awesome.
+I've planned on using this library for a game engine that i've planned on developing layer on.
+Integration with a scripting language is of course required when doing this.
+This project is in reality a self-learning project for myself so that I can learn how the Lua API works, but if some other developer can use this or learn something from this then that would be awesome.

-Note that it doens't replace pure c++ functions, but it extends methods that are called using the supplied "invoke" functionality (So it does not solve the world-hunger problem).
-But it gives us power of rapid development before the optimization stage (where we move our code from script to complied code).
+Note that this library doens't give you the power of replacing pure c++ classes and methods.
+What it does is that it give you the power of extending methods "invoked" using a supplied interface (No - it does not solve the world-hunger problem).
+It gives us power of rapid development before the optimization stage (where we move our code from script to complied code) when developing a game.

 ### How does it work ###